claudio-unipv/pvcheck/README.md

 #### the special section [.SECTIONS] ####

-The special section [.SECTIONS] allows you to specify additional options for the sections.
+The special section [.SECTIONS] allows to specify additional options for the sections.
 Options are usually declared at the beginning of the test file, or in a separate configuration file.

 For example: